modelica/ModelicaSpecification/RationaleMCP/0031/initialization.md

 ```
 Real v(final start = <exact>, fixed = true);
 ```
-a non-causal equation is used instead, and one can prevent that `guess('v')` from being modified after translation:
+a non-causal equation is used instead, and one can prevent `guess('v')` from being modified after translation:
 ```
   Real 'v';
 initial equation